Launch of the Birmingham city vision 2040

 NEXT:

-Laura is an Associate Partner with over 7 years post-qualification experience.
+Laura is an Associate Partner with over 8 years post-qualification experience.
 She joined Carter Jonas in July 2021 and prior to this gained experience in both the public and private sector.
 Laura specialises in large-scale residential applications and site promotions, including new settlements and Green Belt release for national and local house builders, private developers and promoters and landowners.
-She is also highly experienced in acting for clients on industrial, commercial and retail projects, including brownfield redevelopment, stakeholder engagement and town centre uses.She provides clients with planning strategies, prepares and project manages complex planning application, leads on Appeals and prepares representations and attends hearings in respect of site promotion.
+She is also highly experienced in acting for clients on industrial, commercial and retail projects, including brownfield redevelopment, stakeholder engagement and town centre uses.She provides clients with planning strategies, prepares and project manages complex planning applications, leads on Appeals and prepares representations and attends hearings in respect of site promotion.

 On 26 January Birmingham City Council launches its vision for Central Birmingham up to 2040.
 Our Future City Plan: Central Birmingham 2040 is likely to build on the successful wave of new developments in the city centre which have been underpinned by the Big City Plan vision document, the Birmingham Development Plan, and the various masterplan documents covering different regeneration objectives.